-The aux send can be sent to different parts of the mixer, depending on what application you need it for.
+The aux send can be sent to different parts of the mixer, depending on the application.
 It always shows up at the Aux Send output of the mixer, and you might plug that into the input of a stage monitor or external effects processor.
-It also gets sent to the internal effects processor.